-Today, November 30th 2018, sees the publication of my latest novel, Britannia’s Mission.
-Like all books in the Dawlish Chronicles series, the plot and action are linked to real events, persons and political developments.
+November 30th 2018 saw the publication of the seventh novel in the Dawlish Chronicles series, Britannia’s Mission.
+Like all books in the series, the plot and action are linked to real events, persons and political developments.
 Set in 1883, one of the major themes is the arrival of the young Imperial German Navy on the world’s oceans and growing German interest in colonial expansion.
 (Details of the book at the end of this article).
-I therefore though it appropriate to concentrate in today’s blog on the creation of a naval fighting force that was to be characterised by professionalism and efficiency from the very start.
+This article focuses on the creation of a naval fighting force that was to be characterised by professionalism and efficiency from the very start.

 The proclamation of the German Empire at Versailles, 18th January 1871

 German unification was finally achieved in January 1871 when the King of Prussia was proclaimed Kaiser Wilhelm I of the new German Empire by the monarchs and rulers of the individual German states, some of which had sided with Austria-Hungary in its war with Prussia less than five years before.
 The event took place in the Palace of Versailles while Paris was under siege by German forces – the prelude to the crushing defeat of France that would see now-imperial German troops parade triumphantly through its capital only six weeks later.

 Sea power had played no significant role in the war.
 French ineptitude had prevented it using its overwhelming naval superiority to impost a strict blockade on German ports.
 The naval forces available to the North German Confederation, comprising Prussia and other states, were too few and too weak to exploit this situation (which provides the background to my novel Britannia’s Innocent, set in “Bismarck’s First War”, the Danish War of 1864).